 About the projectSTEM Graduates into Business provides opportunities for recent graduates in science, technology, engineering and maths to undertake 6–12 month paid internships with Devon-based, innovative small and medium-sized enterprises (SMEs).

-Open to STEM graduates from any university, these internships are a great way to gain post-graduation work experience and to build your industry network.
+Run by the University of Plymouth but open to STEM graduates from any university, these internships are a great way to gain CV enhancing work experience and build industry contacts.

 Working for an SME has many benefits including:

 - opportunities to work on key projects from the start